-All the editions of the Nights share the same framing device: the account of a Persian king who despairs at the infidelity of women.
-In order to stop his wife from being unfaithful he decides to marry a succession of virgins and have each one killed on the day after their wedding night.
+All the editions of The Nights share the same framing device.
+It is the story of a Persian king who despairs at the infidelity of women.
+In order to make sure that his wife is faithful he decides to marry a succession of virgins and have each one killed on the day after their wedding night.
 Eventually the king’s vizier, whose duty it is to provide the women, cannot find any more virgins.
 This is when Scheherazade, the vizier’s own daughter, offers herself as the king’s next bride.
 On the night of their marriage, Scheherazade begins to tell him a tale, but without finishing it.
 Curious to hear the conclusion to the story, the king postpones the execution.
 The next night, as soon as she finishes a tale, Scheherazade begins a new one, and the king is once again forced to let her live.
 This ruse is repeated for 1,001 consecutive nights.
-Scheherazade’s life is spared in the end — although the various versions of the story differ regarding the reasons why.
+Eventually Scheherazade’s life is spared.